-This is the backdrop of a very unique group of students that decided to pursue a very specific academic challenge; University credit via passing scores on the College Board Advanced Placement Computer Science A test, the highest learning objective on this path for K-12 students.
+This is the backdrop of a very unique group of students that decided to pursue a very specific academic challenge of their own motivation, without teacher involvement; University credit via passing scores on the College Board Advanced Placement Computer Science A test, the highest learning objective on this path for K-12 students.
 Our kidOYO AP CS A Founding Class:

 Our student roster and AP CS A test scores:

 8th grade student = 4

 These students participated in the following AP CS A class structure:

 40 hours total class instruction

 1 Lead mentor, a University-enrolled college-mentor with zero AP CS teaching experience.